 Pablo Schreiber (Orange Is the New Black) has been cast as Spartan Master Chief in the Showtime TV series adaptation of the first-person shooter Xbox franchise Halo.
 Master Chief is a genetically enhanced super soldier clad in green armor and a helmet in the games, and it is unclear whether Schreiber will take on this anonymity or show his face in the lead role.

 Casting information has trickled out slowly, with the only other definite being Australian actress Yerin Ha, who will play a new character in the Halo universe.
 The plot of the series will follow the storyline of the game, which portrays a 26th century conflict between humanity and an alien race known as the Covenant.

 Steven Kane (American Dad!, The Last Ship) and Kyle Killen (Awake) will serve as showrunners on the series, which is due to begin production in Budapest, Hungary, this fall.
-There is no word on a release date.
+The show is set to premiere on Showtime in 2021.

 The unique thing about Skull and Bones is that the source material it is based on, a pirate adventure game from Ubisoft, has not yet been released.
 Yet Ubisoft is charging forward in its push to develop film and TV, having teamed with Atlas Entertainment (Dirty John) for the TV series adaptation.

 Described as a live-action, female-driven pirate drama set during the golden age of piracy, the show is written and executive produced by Amanda Segel (Person of Interest, The Mist).
 There is currently no release date.